vfarcic/devops24/manuscript/06-jenkins-setup.md

     -f helm/jenkins-patch.yml
 ```

 I am intentionally not providing more details since this is only a workaround until the PR is merged.
-Also, I assume that you already know how Roles, RoleBindings, and ServiceAccounts work and that you'll be able to deduce the logic just by exploring the definitions.
+Also, I'll assume that you already know how Roles, RoleBindings, and ServiceAccounts work and that you'll be able to deduce the logic just by exploring the definitions.

 Finally, we'll confirm that Jenkins is rolled out.